ananthamurthy/rho-matlab/README.md

 DEMO OPTION 1 (Terminal call)
 As a demo one can call the "synthesisDemo.m" script located in "../rho-matlab/demos/", which uses the configuration file (may be edited) "setupSynthDataParams4Demo.m" (same directory).
 The idea here is to have the most straightforward code run possible, for first time users.

-1. Open a terminal window and type the following command after the system prompt (replacing $PATH with your local directory path to "TimeCellAnalysis") and hit return:
+1. Open a terminal window and navigate to the your local directory where the "TimeCellAnalysis" repository was cloned, and step into "rho-matlab/demos":
-$ matlab -nodisplay -nosplash -sd "$PATH/rho-matlab/demos" -r "try synthesisDemo; quit"

-For example:
-$ matlab -nodisplay -nosplash -sd "/home/ananth/Documents/TimeCellAnalysis/rho-matlab/demos" -r "try synthesisDemo; quit"

-2. Navigate to the "TimeCellAnalysis" folder, and then to "rho-matlab/demos" to find the freshly synthesized dataset "synthData-demo.mat", along with support figures visualizing the various control parameter effects.

-For example:
 $ cd /home/ananth/Documents/TimeCellAnalysis/rho-matlab/demos

-$ ls
+2. Run the following command:
+$ matlab -nodisplay -nosplash -r "synthesisDemo; quit"

+The freshly synthesized dataset "synthData-demo.mat" along with support figures visualizing the various control parameter effects will be generated in the same directory, once the code run finishes.

 DEMO OPTION 2 (Live Script)
 As a demo for the synthetic generation code, run "syntheticData_live.mlx" located as "../rho-matlab/demos/syntheticData_live.mlx", which uses the configuration file (may be edited) "setupSyntheticDataParametersSingle.m", located as "../rho-matlab/localCopies/setupSyntheticDataParametersSingle.m".
 This demo uses the configuration parameters to generate synthetic data and profile the data with supplementary figures.
 The idea here is to also get the user familiar with the typical locations for different files used during the run, for users familiar with MATLAB wishing to understand how the synthesis algorithm script works.